|

 Began his junior career with local club Hexthorpe FC.
 He was

-signed by Sheffield United FC in 1890, playing one league match,
+signed by Sheffield United FC in 1890 as an amateur,

-leaving for Doncaster Rovers FC, playing twice, and then
+so he could also play for Doncaster Rovers FC, and then

 missed the 1894-95 season because of suffering with Typhoid Fever, but